Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

-This year the Oscars takes place at the Dolby Theatre in Hollywood on Sunday, Feb.
+This year the Oscars take place at the Dolby Theatre in Hollywood on Sunday, Feb.
 24. The whole event starts at 8 p.m.
 ET.

-Of course, if you're interested in the dresses, the pre-event interviews and all the other red carpet stuff, you'll want to start watching at around 90 minutes before at around 6:30 p.m.
+Of course, if you're interested in the dresses, the pre-event interviews and all the red carpet watching, you'll want to start watching at around 90 minutes before at around 6:30 p.m.
 ET.

 Where can I stream the Oscars 2019 online?

-For audiences in the US, ABC is streaming the live broadcast of the Oscars on the ABC website, but only to specific cities and only with after you sign-in with a participating pay TV provider -- typically a cable company, satellite provider or live streaming service.
+For audiences in the US, ABC is streaming the live broadcast of the Oscars on the ABC website, but only to specific cities and only after you sign in with a participating pay TV provider -- typically a cable company, satellite provider or live streaming service.
 Click here for details.

 If you subscribe to a live TV streaming service that carries ABC in your city, you can use it to watch the Oscars too.
 DirecTV Now, Hulu with Live TV, PlayStation Vue and YouTube TV all carry ABC in most US cities.
 All of them offer a 7-day free trial, so you can sign up now and cancel after the ceremony if you want.
 Note that Sling TV, Fubo TV, AT&T Watch Now and Philo do not carry ABC at all.